 3.8 Underground and Above Ground Storage Tanks (USTs and ASTs)

 A visual survey of the subject building was conducted to determine if any USTs and ASTs were present.
-No USTs and ASTs were present throughout the subject building.
+Two (2) ASTs were observed to be present in the basement of the surveyed area.